emjibay/arts-et-medias/.github/ISSUE_TEMPLATE/suggest-adding-a-new-project.md

 All information is mandatory unless marked otherwise.
 Incomplete information prevent us from adding new content, ensure to help us out.

-Ensure that the artwork you suggest is related to the world of media art which presented on *Arts et Médias*.
+Ensure that the artwork you suggest is related to the world of media art which presented on *Arts & Médias*.
 We reserve the right to not add the project it is not in relation to our content.

 # Project/Artwork